 The great thing about tapioca isn’t its flavor (it really doesn’t have much on its own) or its nutritional value (it’s lacking that, too).
 Tapioca does, however, have one unique ability that can enhance lots of foods or beverages: that jelly-like texture.
-But what exactly is tapioca and where does it come from?
 Read on to get all the facts on this unusual ingredient.

 The Lowdown on Tapioca

 Tapioca is derived from the cassava root.
-More specifically, it’s the starch that’s extracted from the root.
 Tapioca and the cassava root are native to Brazil but grown and used in other countries from Nigeria and Thailand, to Indonesia.
 However, the growing popularity of tapioca as an extremely versatile food additive for both sweet and savory dishes has created a demand for the cassava root in countries all over the world.

 As mentioned above, it has no nutrients of its own—an interesting fact when you take into consideration that it’s a staple food for millions of people living in the tropical regions in which the cassava root is grown.
 But what it lacks in nutritional value it makes up for in its effectiveness as thickening agent for various processed foods on shelves around the globe.